 Oral cancer is a major Pubic health problem of the world.
 Globally, there are around 2,70,000 new cases annually and 1,45,000 deaths, of which two-thirds occur in developing countries.
 India accounts for one-third of the world cancer burden.
 Oral cancer is the most common form of cancer and accounts for much cancer-related death among men than females in India.
 The main risk factors for developing oral cancer are any form of tobacco and alcohol consumption.
 The detection of small, early-stage oral cancer has been shown to lead to significantly reduced deaths and sufferings.

-Tobacco in any form should be avoided and if necessary tobacco cessation and counselling be taken, practice of moderate alcohol consumption, nutritional guidance (consuming five to six portions of fresh fruits or vegetables per day) and other general healthy lifestyle habit be practiced and supplementing the above when a careful self examination of the face/mouth/oral mucosa can detect the early signs of cancer or precancer.
+Tobacco in any form should be avoided and if necessary, tobacco cessation and counselling be taken, practice of moderate alcohol consumption, nutritional guidance (consuming five to six portions of fresh fruits or vegetables per day) and other general healthy lifestyle habits be practiced and supplementing the above with a careful self examination of the face/mouth/oral mucosa can detect the early signs of cancer or precancer.

 Generally speaking, this is easy.
 Just look for lumps and bumps, and carefully observe any color changes on the mouth tissues, particularly if they are red, white, or blue.
 Also check color changes in skin (head and neck.)

 The high-risk areas for oral cancer are: the lateral border (sides) of the tongue; the floor of the mouth; the soft palate (back of the rook of the mouth); the ventral border (under surface) of the tongue, and the tonsils.